Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Generalized Pessimism Learning

 Our quantification of epistemic uncertainty is an interpretable measure for any distributional critic.
 Moreover, for some fixed $\beta$, increasing the number of critics decreases the estimation variance but leaves the expected magnitude of the uncertainty regularizer unchanged.
-In contrast, \citet{optadv-OAC} proposed the sample standard deviation of the predictions of multiple action-value functions to quantify epistemic uncertainty.
-However, the sample standard deviation does not have a clear generalization to arbitrary distributional critics.
-Furthermore, its expected magnitude is dependent on the number of models.
-We can also restate clipped double Q-learning using our uncertainty regularizer with $N=2$ and $\beta=0.5$.
-We provide formal derivations for these claims in Appendix~\ref{app:pen}.
+This is because the sample mean of the Wasserstein distances is always an unbiased estimate of Eqn.~\ref{wass_pen} for $N\geq 2$.
+Assuming we can approximately model the distribution of different action-value predictions with a Gaussian, we can show our penalty is proportional to the standard deviation of the distribution of action-value predictions.
+We can also restate clipped double Q-learning using our uncertainty regularizer with $N=2$ and $\beta=0.5$, allowing us to replicate its penalization effects for $N>2$ by simply fixing $\beta$.
+In contrast, \citet{optadv-OAC} proposed the sample standard deviation of the action-value predictions to quantify epistemic uncertainty.
+However, the sample standard deviation does not have a clear generalization to arbitrary distributional critics and its expected magnitude is dependent on the number of models.
+We provide all formal derivations for the above statements in App.~\ref{app:pen}.

-\subsection{Dual td-learning}
+\subsection{Dual TD-Learning}

-The expected bias present in the action-value targets is highly dependent on several stochastic factors, such as the environment dynamics, the experience collected, and the learning process.
-We show this by running multiple experiments with simple extensions of the \textit{SAC} algorithm in different Gym environments and periodically recording estimates of the action-value bias by comparing the actual and estimated discounted returns (as described in Appendix B).
+We hypothesize that the expected bias present in the action-value targets is highly dependent on several unaccountable factors from the stochasticity in the environment and the learning process.
+This \textit{extends} recent results showing that the effectiveness of any bias penalty highly varies across tasks (\citet{top}, Fig. 4).
+We empirically validate our hypothesis by running multiple experiments with simple extensions of the SAC algorithm in different Gym environments and periodically recording estimates of the action-value bias by comparing the actual and estimated discounted returns (as described in App. \ref{app:subsection:empirical_bias_estimation_desc}).
 As shown in Figure~\ref{figure:mujoco_bias}, the bias in the predicted action-values notably varies across environments, agents, training stages, and even across different random seeds.
-These results reinforce our thesis that there is no fixed penalty able to account for the many sources of stochasticity in the RL process, even for a single task.
-Hence, they show the necessity of learning $p_\beta$ alongside the policy and critic to accurately counteract bias.
+These results validate our thesis that there is no \textit{fixed} penalty able to account for the many sources of stochasticity in the RL process, even for a single task.
+Hence, this shows the necessity of learning $p_\beta$ alongside the policy and critic to accurately counteract bias.

-\textit{GPL} optimizes $\beta$ as a dual variable, enforcing the expected target action-value bias to be zero: